spatie/laravel-settings/README.md

 Before you can load/update settings, you will have to migrate them.
 Though this might sound a bit strange at the beginning, it is quite logical.
 You want to have some default settings to start with when you're creating a new application.
 And what would happen if we change a property's name of a settings class?
 Our code would change, but our data doesn't.

-That's why the package requires migrations each time you're changing/creating the structure of your settings classes.
+That's why the package requires migrations each time you're changing the properties of your settings class or create a new settings class.
 These migrations will run next to the regular Laravel database migrations, and we've added some tooling to write them as quickly as possible.

 Creating a settings migration works just like you would create a regular database migration.
 You can run the following command: